+Click here to see all our current world language courses.
 Our world language courses are each 10 weeks in length.
 Classes normally take place once a week for two hours, with an experienced instructor (many are native speakers).
 All our courses are non-credit and are open to any adult.

 If English is not your first language—or if you have recently made Canada your home and want to improve your English skills—our English Language Centre (ELC) can help you.
 Students from all over the world learn English at the ELC.
 Visit the English Language Centre website for more information.